-"I would say it is more obvious that the trash comes from land here in Bakkavík than the debris found in Hornstrandir and Skagaströnd, for example, it is more fishing-related rubbish and more difficult to understand whether it comes from an Icelandic fishery or not.
-But basically, what remains to be done is to look more closely at the origins of every part we find. "
+"I would say that it is more obvious that the rubbish comes from land here in Bakkavík than the rubbish that is found, for example, in Hornströndur and Skagaströnd, it is more fishing-related rubbish and it is more difficult to realize whether it comes from Icelandic fishing or not.
+But that is, in fact, what remains to be done is to take a closer look at the origins of all the things we find. "

-A large part of the junk that comes from land, such as bottle caps, food packaging, confectionery, shotgun capsules and wet cloths.
-Sóley operates the wet cloths for emergency release in Faxaskjól 2017.
-This year wet cloths are still to be found in the nearby beaches despite the fact that Veitur has been cleaned.
-"But this seems to be a tremendous amount going through our sewage treatment system when it's such an emergency release and the sea seems to store this cloth and then they wash up the shores," says Sóley in a news release.
+A large part of the rubbish that is found comes from land, such as bottle caps, food packaging, confectionery letters, shotgun shells and wet wipes.
+Sóley operates the wet wipes for emergency disposal in Faxaskjól 2017.
+This year, wet wipes can still be found on the beaches nearby, despite Veitur cleaning.
+"But this seems to be an absolutely horrible amount that goes through our sewage treatment system when there is such an emergency discharge and the sea seems to store these cloths and then they wash up on the shores," says Sóley in a conversation with the news agency.

-Sóley emphasizes that the audit only gives an indication of the origin of plastic in the shores of the country, this needs further investigation.
-For example, it is not possible to trace the origin of plastic fragments found in beaches.
+Sóley emphasizes that the audit only gives an indication of the origin of plastic on the shores of the country, this needs to be investigated further.
+For example, it is not possible to trace the origin of plastic fragments that have been found on beaches.

 "It really shows us how durable the plastic is.
-It could have been in the ocean for a long time but always breaks down into smaller and smaller parts and eventually turns into microplastics. "
+It could have been in the ocean for a long time but always breaks into smaller and smaller parts and eventually turns into microplastic. "

-She believes that banning plastic bags is not a universal solution but a logical step to change thinking and behavior.
+She believes that a ban on the sale of plastic carrier bags is not a universal solution but a logical step to change thinking and behavior patterns.